LeviTElliott/Project-2/README.md

 ## MVP
-- Create user accounts with custom criteria.
+- Create "dummy" user accounts with custom criteria.
 - css styling.
 - Create a kickback to the client if information input is inacurate for log-in.
 - Create a forum for client-side posts from different accounts.